 Whidbey General’s Green Team also received a Certificate of Special Recognition.
 The multidisciplinary group's vision is “One Team, One Planet, One Purpose: Caring for You and Our Environment."

 They seek to minimize Whidbey General’s environmental impact by improving efforts in areas such as waste reduction, energy efficiency and proper storage and disposal of unused medications.
 The team was the driving force behind Whidbey General and affiliated clinics being among the first to be awarded the Whidbey Green Seal, which identifies island organizations that implement resource conservation, demonstrate a culture of environmental awareness and practice social responsibility.
-The Green Team was formed at the direction of hospital CEO Tom Tomasino and is led by Lori Taylor, RD.

 Other winners of the Linda Lee Martens Memorial Community Health Hero Awards for 2013 included:

 - Catherine Overmann